Punnamrithvika/FarmFresh/README.md

     ```sh
     git push origin feature/your-feature-name
     ```
 5. Create a pull request and describe your changes.
-Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions, feedback, or support, please contact us at [support@farmfresh.com](mailto:support@farmfresh.com).
-We value your input and are here to assist you.
+For questions, feedback, or support, please contact us at [support@farmfresh.com](mailto:support@farmfresh.com).

 ## Acknowledgements
-We would like to thank all the contributors and supporters who have helped make FarmFresh Connect a reality.
+We thank all contributors and supporters who have helped make FarmFresh Connect a reality.
 Your dedication and hard work are greatly appreciated.

 ---